Colorado Bicycle Accident Attorneys

 Seek medical attention for your injuries.
 If you are not taken to the hospital at the time of the accident, then seek medical attention as soon as possible after the collision.
 The adrenaline rush that occurs during a collision may mask any trauma, so you may not feel any pain until later.
 Let a physician check you out, and take pictures of any injuries and equipment damage.
 The images and medical records may also help your case if you are going to seek damages.

 If you are taken from the accident to the emergency room for your injuries, you can file an addition to the traffic accident report with the police when you are well enough to do so.
 Your addition should detail the accident from your point of view.
 Your addition will become part of the official accident report.

 Speak to your Colorado bike accident attorney as soon as possible after the accident.
 Your attorney will fight for you while you focus on rehabilitating from your injuries and getting back to the life you love.

 National Bicycling Accident Statistics

 The number of people bicycling instead of driving their cars is increasing in the U.S. The high price of gas, coupled with a renewed focus on health and wellness, and the sheer enjoyment a bike ride can bring, has made cycling an increasingly favored activity.
 However, the national statistics for bike/car collision related fatalities and injuries are grim.

-According to a study by the Governors Highway Safety Association, there has been a 16 percent increase in the number of bicyclists killed in motor vehicle crashes from 621 in 2010 to 722 in 2012.
-The fatality rates green’ again in 2013 to 743.
+According to the National Highway Traffic Safety Administration, there has been an 12.2 percent increase in the number of bicyclists killed in motor vehicle crashes from 729 in 2014 to 818 in 2015.
 The number of bicyclists injured each year has remained consistently high over recent years, staying between 48,000 to 52,000.

 Colorado Bicycle Accident Statistics